Chuo-ku Tourism Association Official Blog

 minobu_betsuin.jpg

-And it is the origin of the temple crest that is worrisome, but there are various theories.
+And it is the origin of the temple crest that is worrisome, but there are also various theories.

-[References and Website]
+[References and Websites]